Yuvaraj787/CLOUD-NOTES-APP/README.md

  * ![alt text](./public/assets/img07.png)

-The URL of the GitHub respository is https://github.com/stellalph/EJS-NOTE-TAKER.git
+The URL of the GitHub respository is https://github.com/stellalph/EJS-NOTE-TAKER.git and the repository name of the project is EJS-NOTE-TAKER.

 ## License